amorales187/DH150-AnitaMorales/Assignment 5/README.md

 #### How Christine is using this product
 > Before bed, Christine looks for a new title on the library catalog.
-She likes to use her computer to conduct searches online
+She likes to use her computer to conduct searches online for new books to read.
+She gets excited seeing other similar books to the ones she is looking for and would like to place those books on her "reading list" so she could complete her goal.

 #### Christine's Journey Map
 ![Christina Journey](christina_journey.png)